WebQit/docs/oohtml/docs/spec/html-modules/README.md

 *HTML Modules* offers a set of APIs that lets us access modules, imports and exports as JavaScript objects and properties.
 One advantage this gives us is that it minimizes selector-based queries.

-+ **document.templatesQuery(query): HTMLTemplateElement** - This is a method on the `document` objec for querying the document's module tree using a query expression.
++ **document.templatesQuery(query): HTMLTemplateElement** - This is a method on the `document` object for querying the document's module tree using a query expression.

     ```js
     let module1 = document.templatesQuery('module1');